-The arithmetic value assigned to a SETA symbol is substituted for the SETA symbol when it is used in the operand of a SETA instruction, or in arithmetic relations in the operand of SETB and AIF instructions.
-If the SETA symbol is used in any other statement, the arithmetic value is completely converted to an unsigned integer, with leading zeros removed.
+The arithmetic value assigned to a SETA symbol is substituted for the SETA symbol when it is used in an arithmetic relation.
+If the SETA symbol is not used in an arithmetic expression, the arithmetic value is completely converted to an unsigned integer, with leading zeros removed.
 If the value is zero, it is converted to a single zero.